ananis25/funsql-python/README.md

 The `docs` directory has examples on how to use the library.
 * `using-nodes.ipynb` - shows how to use FunSQL to construct SQL queries.
 This is the user facing API.
-* `development/using-clauses.ipynb` - FunSQL represents the SQL syntax using clause objects.
-This notebook shows how they get compiled to SQL strings.

 The repository [funsql-examples](https://github.com/ananis25/funsql-examples) contains more examples of queries written using FunSQL.